GROUPS

 This group for 14 to 18 year olds provides a safe therapeutic environment in order to build coping skills to combat social anxiety and to change unhelpful patterns of thinking.
 Topics covered include: challenging your self-critical voice, exploring the impact of anxiety on functioning, and expanding your toolbox of skills when it comes to managing anxiety.

-These groups are meant to provide parents with a safe and supportive environment to explore topics related to their child’s treatment.
-Themes may include issues related to school, adjusting to COVID, immigration issues, managing behaviors at home or stigma related to engaging in therapy and mental health services.
+This group is meant to provide parents with a safe and supportive environment to explore topics related to their child’s treatment.
+Themes may include issues related to school, adjusting to parenting roles, managing behaviors at home or stigma related to engaging in therapy and mental health services.

 Building Your Toolbox